pedroquerido/sword-challenge/README.md

 ## Future Developments
 For a more "production ready" application, some key points that I would build upon with no order defined:
  - Improve logging and build upon error handling
+ - Improve DB migrations
+ - Setup documentation
  - Create deployment files for a Kubernetes integration
- - Setup documentation
  - Refine MySQL and RabbitMQ connections